The pond has a power failure

-If your fish are used to having moving water from a filter, fountain, or waterfall then the failure of the pump might cause problems.
-This movement usually helps to aerate the water and increases its oxygen content.
+If your fish are used to having moving water from a filter, fountain, or waterfall, then the failure of the pump might cause problems.
+This movement can help to aerate the water and increase its oxygen content.
 Problems are more likely in warm weather when fish, pond wildlife, and filter organisms are using more oxygen from the water.
 Problems are less likely in winter as cold water usually contains more dissolved oxygen to start with.
 Fish also slow down and use less oxygen in cold weather. www.watergardensolutions.co.uk

-As long as your pond is not overstocked, a power cut of an hour or so in summer, or of up to a day in the depths of winter, is unlikely to cause immediate problems.
+As long as your pond is not overstocked, a power cut of an hour or so in summer, or of a day or so in the depths of winter, is unlikely to cause immediate problems.

 What if the power cut starts to cause problems?

 The oxygen levels in the water will start to drop.
 The fish may start mouthing at the surface of the water.
 Organisms inside a biological filter will stop functioning correctly.
 If the problem persists, fish (especially larger fish, or oxygen sensitive fish like orfe) may start to die, and the filter organisms may die back.

 The oxygen levels in the water can be increased by maximising the water surface exposed to the air.
 Remove excess/yellowed floating leaves from waterlilies and net out excess quantities of floating aquatic plants (like duckweed).